Executive Director, Arizona PIRG

 While there’s certainly some risk in everything we do these days, we know that there’s also a spectrum.
-On one end, we know that large, sporting-event-type gatherings are clear no-nos, and on the other end, we also know that going for a walk in a local park with a mask on is much safer.
+On one end, we know that large, sporting-event-type gatherings carry greater risk, while going for a walk in a local park with a mask on is comparatively safer.

 In-person voting on Election Day is on the relatively higher-risk end of activities.
 That is why states across the country have been scrambling since the outbreak began to adapt their voting systems to accommodate more mail-in or absentee voting, while maintaining sufficient and socially-distant in-person locations.
 With less than six weeks before Arizona’s primary election and less than five months until the November general election, state and local officials need to keep that effort going full steam.

 Meanwhile, there are steps voters can and should take now to ensure their own safety and participate in democracy.
 All the noise and partisan fighting about voting by mail, especially at the national level, should not obscure the fact that here in Arizona, the solution is actually quite simple.

 Register to vote, update or confirm your voter registration

 Do not wait to register or update your voter registration, especially if you have moved since the last election.
 Even if you have not changed addresses, it is good practice to look up your registration information to make sure that everything is correct.
 If it is not correct, your ballot or application will be sent to the wrong place.

 Most states (39), including Arizona, allow you to register to vote or update your voter registration online which, besides being easier and faster, is obviously much safer in a pandemic.
 To register to vote or update your Arizona voter registration, go here.